chmp0940/chmp0940/README.md

 - 🎓 I am currently pursuing **BTech from IIIT Bhopal**.
 - 💻 I am currently learning web Developement and further want to explore DevOps.
 - 🌱 Currently Diving into React and backend framework like Express.js of NodeJs.
-- 🤝 I have also COllaborated in SWOC as a beginner .
+- 🤝 I have also Collaborated in SWOC as a beginner .

 <br>
 <br>